 Trust Fund balances are not included in the Balance Sheet as these represent assets held in trust for third parties rather than in ownership of the Council.
+Where the Council holds cash on behalf of a trust or is owed cash by a trust these are included as genuine debtors and creditors in the Council's accounts.
 A summary performance of the larger Charitable Trusts is shown in the table above.